bricedeganahl/fotofox-rails-task/README.md

   - Header: Successful Charges
   - In this list simply display all the charges that were succesful.

-### Tests

-Create the following MiniTest tests:

-  1. Verify that there are three lists on the screen.
-One for successful charges, one for failed charges and one for the disputed charges.
-  2. Verify that in the Successful charges list there are 10 line items.
-Verify that in the failed charges list there are 5 failed charges.
-Verify that in the disputed charges list there are failed charges.

 ## Once Complete
-1. Commit and Push your code to your new repository
+1. Commit and Push your code to your new public repository
-2. Send us a pull request, we will review your code and get back to you
+2. Deploy your code to [Heroku](https://www.heroku.com/)
+3. Get back with a message that will contain:
+  - a link to your demo on Heroku
+  - a link to the GitHub repo with your code